KrishnaSoni56/Text-Extraction-Project/README.md

 Also i have attached a test vechicle number image so that anyone can test it .

-Note : The pattern in the code is written according to the image format , if any other other format does'nt match the pattern , then the code does not recognize your vechicle no .
+Note : The pattern in the code is written according to the image format , if any other other format doesn't match the pattern , then the code does not recognize your vechicle no .

-Leave a star i you like my efforts  ,
+Leave a star if you like my efforts  ,
 Thanks!